Charges for managed isolation

 - If you are entering NZ to attend a funeral or tangihanga, please provide us with a copy of the death certificate, a death notice or other a letter from a funeral director

 - If you are entering NZ to visit a seriously ill or dying close relative, please provide us with a letter from doctor, hospital or hospice which supports your application on that basis

 - If you are applying on grounds of financial hardship, you must complete the Statement of Financial Position on the Fee and Waiver form and also attach any other supporting documents which confirm your financial position such as bank statements or mortgage documents, and provide information about your reason for travel and any other relevant circumstances.

 You must fill in your fee and waiver form honestly and include all necessary information.
 It is an offence to make a false statement with the intention of avoiding charges.

 Paying your charges

-If you are potentially liable for charges or wish to apply for a waiver, please fill out the fee and waiver form and email at to email@example.com.
-Please ensure that you have attached all of your necessary supporting documents as outlined in the fee and waiver form.
+If you are potentially liable for charges or wish to apply for a waiver, download and fill out the fee and waiver form and send it to the email provided on the form.
+Ensure that you attach all of your supporting documents as outlined in the fee and waiver form.